Stellantis won't need Tesla emissions credits: EV maker set to lose hundreds of millions

 Tesla and FCA inked a deal that set Tesla up to sell its European Union credits to FCA through 2022—reportedly worth $1.8 billion.
 Of the roughly $360 million FCA allocated for emissions payments, two thirds went to Tesla in Europe, Stellantis CFO Richard Palmer said in an interview with the Financial Times.

 As analysts have pointed out, at several times, deals like that have been the difference between a profitable Tesla quarter and an unprofitable one.
 Tesla made $518 million selling emissions credits in the last quarter, while reporting a net profit of $438 million.
-The company made about $1.6 billion selling emissions credits globally in 2020.
+The company made about $1.6 billion selling emissions credits globally in 2020, so the EU-related revenue is just a fraction.

 Citroën ë-C4